 Step 8: Build and Test

-Start building your MVP by coding the prioritized features.
-Focus on functionality over perfection.
-Regular testing is essential to catch issues early and ensure that the MVP is ready for release.
-Use continuous integration (CI) practices to streamline the development and testing process.
+Create your MVP by coding priority features.
+Prioritize function above perfection.
+Regular testing guarantees that the MVP is ready for release and helps to identify flaws.
+Besides, implement continuous integration (CI) to speed up development and testing.

 Step 9: Launch and Gather Feedback

 Once your MVP is built, launch it to a select group of users, such as early adopters or beta testers.
-This phase is all about learning.
-Collect user feedback, analyze their behavior, and identify areas for improvement.
+Learning is the main emphasis of this phase; recording behavior, receiving user comments, and identifying areas needing work.

 >> Read more: